You Don’t Need Permission

 I thought long and hard about publishing this post with nothing but that headline.

 In some ways I think that may have even been the best route to go.
-Who knows, but you’re going to get a little more detail as to what I mean by that anyways.
+Who knows.
+You’re going to get a little more detail as to what I mean by that regardless.

 You Don’t Need Permission

 Not for a damn thing.